José Luis Carreño

 José Luis Carreño Etxeandía S. D. B. (23 October 1905 – 29 May 1986) was a Spanish Roman Catholic priest.

 He was a missionary in India and the Philippines, founder of the Indian institution Sacred Heart College, Thirupattur, Vellore District, and a member of the Salesians of Don Bosco.
 He was also a poet, musician and writer, with a special interest in the Shroud of Turin (see Bibliography below).
 He has been called the most loved Salesian in South India, at least in the first part of the twentieth century.
 Pascual Chavez Villanueva, Rector Major of the Salesians, speaks of him as "the great missionary of India and of the Philippines in the footsteps of St Francis Xavier".

 Early life

-Born on 23 October 1905 to Rogelio and Teresa, Carreño entered the Salesian school of Santander, Spain, in November 1913, and later the school for aspiring Salesians at Campello.
-From Campello he went to the Salesian novitiate at Carabanchel Alto in 1921, and made his profession on 25 July 1922.
-After a brief military service, he made his perpetual profession at Sarrìa on 11 December 1928.
-He was ordained priest at Gerona on 21 May 1932.
+Born on 23 October 1905 to Rogelio and Teresa, Carreño entered the Salesian school of Santander, Spain, in November 1913.
+He later attended the school for aspiring Salesians at Campello.
+From Campello, he proceeded to the Salesian novitiate at Carabanchel Alto in 1921 and made his first profession on 25 July 1922.
+After a brief period of military service, he made his perpetual profession at Sarrìa on 11 December 1928.
+He was ordained as a priest at Gerona on 21 May 1932.